-With regard to features, you simply can’t put Squarespace Commerce up against Shopify or Bigcommerce.
-I would compare their feature list t oBigcartel.
-It’s very lightweight, but still offers the important stuff for a lot people looking to sell online (basic coupons, packing slips, MailChimp integration, customizable emails, and more).
+With regard to features, you simply can’t put Squarespace up against Shopify or Bigcommerce.
+I would compare their feature list to Bigcartel.
+It’s somewhat lightweight but still offers the important stuff for a lot of people looking to sell online (basic coupons, packing slips, MailChimp integration, customizable emails, and more).

-Squarespace Ease of Use
+Squarespace Commerce Review: Ease of Use

 Building a website and online store with Squarespace Commerce is pretty straightforward.
 The user interface isn’t as intuitive as I expected (given their reputation) but once you get the hang of it, it’s pretty easy.
 I love their drag and drop functionality.
 Some of the other carts we review here could learn a lot from them.

 Squarespace Templates & Design

 Squarespace Commerce supports multi-dimensional product variants (size, color, weight).
-They do not limit your number of SKUs but looking at their interface it’s very clear that their inventory management is built for small stores.
+They do not limit your number of SKUs, but looking at their interface it’s very clear that their inventory management is built for small stores.
 This is a good solution for people selling a few different products, but if you have hundreds or thousands of SKUs you are going to end up pulling your hair out.

 Squarespace SEO & Marketing

 Squarespace Commerce’s SEO and marketing functions are pretty impressive.
-You can edit page titles, meta descriptions, make custom URLs, and they all include XML sitemaps, and valid XHTML code.
-You can even use 301 redirects easily.
-They have full social integration so you can connect with customers via Twitter, Facebook and other sites.
+You can edit page titles, meta descriptions, make custom URLs, and they all include XML sitemaps and valid XHTML code.
+You can even use 301 redirects.
+It has full social integration so you can connect with customers via Twitter, Facebook, and other sites.

 Squarespace Customer Support

-The brand offers 24/7 support free with every plan, live chat support, and an active forum for peer-to-peer help.
+The brand offers 24/7 support, free with every plan, live chat support, and an active forum for peer-to-peer help.
 Telephoning into their 24/7 support can sometimes take a while to speak to someone, but their support personnel are very good.
-They do not outsource support to India like some companies do.
+Squarespace doesn't outsource its support team like some competitors.

 I also think it could be a very strong platform for people currently selling on Etsy or eBay who are looking to upgrade.
 We look forward to seeing Squarespace Commerce grow.
-Although we have currently ranked them in the middle of the pack, you should note that it’s above some platforms that have been around for quite some time, like 3dcart and Magento.
+Although we have currently ranked it in the middle of the pack, you should note that it’s above some platforms that have been around for quite some time, like 3dcart and Magento.
 That’s impressive for a new cart.
 Lots of potential with this shopping cart and we think in the next year or two it will become strong

 What do you think of Squarespace Commerce?
 Let me know what's your opinion in the comments.